 Shorelines vary from place to place, based on landform, exposure, and plant community development, making classification a complex undertaking.
 Most classification systems are based either on the physical characteristics of the shore or on some combination of physical characteristics and vegetation (Reid and Holland 1997).
-In general, freshwater shoreline types can be placed into the following categories (Owens et al. 1993; NOAA and API 1994):9
+In general, freshwater shoreline types can be placed into the following categories (Owens et al. 1993; NOAA and API 1994):

 1. Sand-sandy shorelines are areas where most particles are between 0.003 and 0.079 in.
 (0.075 to 2 mm) in diameter.
 Such shorelines may consist of one size of sand or a mixture of different sand sizes with elements of clay, silt, gravel and cobble.
-Often sandy shorelines
+Often sandy shorelines have varying amounts of woody and other debris.
+Plants tolerant of disturbance may grow in areas of stable sand with adequate organic material, moisture, and nutrients.

-9 Particle sizes are converted to Imperial measure based metric standards from ISO)publication 14688-1:2002, Identification and Classification of Soil.
+&lt;sup>9 Particle sizes are converted to Imperial measure based metric standards from ISO)publication 14688-1:2002, Identification and Classification of Soil.